yusrah6/blog/README.md

 4. [Screenshots](#Screenshots)
 5. [credits](#credits)
 ## Project description
 blog app is designed to be a secure and user-friendly platform for creating and participating in blogs.
+### Importance of the Project

 This app helps users create and read blogs and creates a creative outlet and an entaintaining and education platform.

 ## installation
 To run blog_app locally, follow these steps:
 1.**Clone the repository:**